uclaacm/hack-sprint-w21/session-3-controllable-and-user-interactive-components/README.md

 This is because React doesn't know that part of the component has updated.
-When React detects a component has updated (ex: the props passed are changed), React will re-render the component to reflect the new data.
+When React detects a component has updated (ex: the props passed are changed), React will re-render (redraw) the component to reflect the new data.

 However, in our code above, React doesn't detect the